c3lang/c3docs-old/docs/functions.md

 ```

-### Restrictions on member functions
+### Restrictions on methods

-Member functions may not:

-- Member functions on a struct/union may not have the same name as a member.
+- Methods on a struct/union may not have the same name as a member.
-- Member functions only works on struct, union and enum types.
+- Methods only works on struct, union and enum types.
-- When taking a function pointer of a member function, use the full name.
+- When taking a function pointer of a method, use the full name.
 - Using sub types, overlapping function names will be shadowed.

 ## Pre and post conditions